tofof/ckan-modlists/README.md

 *If toolbar button spam is annoying, see the Janitor's Closet tip.*<sup>[[2]](#2-hiding-mod-buttons-with-janitors-closet)</sup>

 #### Main menu - Settings (general tab)
-* EVAs Auto-Rotate to Camera --- turn this off, instead toggle this behavior using the keybind set in Enhanced EVA Movement mod
+* EVAs Auto-Rotate to Camera --- *Turn off.
+Enhanced EVA mod lets you do this with spacebar.*
-* Extended Burn Time Indicator --- On --- Helpful information is helpful
+* Extended Burn Time Indicator --- On --- *Helpful information is helpful.*

 #### Main menu - Settings (graphics tab)
 * Terrain Scatters --- On --- adds physicsless trees and rocks, but costs fps